 ... instead of slaughterhouse.

-A processing plant can really be anything and in our minds is more reminiscent of a factory where objects are assembled or manufactured - not killed and dismantled.
-This euphemism therefore disguises the actual circumstances, making consumers feel better.
+A processing plant can really be anything, and yet in our minds it is more reminiscent of a factory where items are assembled or manufactured - rather than killed and disassembled.
+So the real circumstances are obscured by this euphemism, making consumers feel better.

 3. ham